Guided Meditation for Period Pain: Why It Works and Where to Start

 I'm Joss Frank, a Certified Yoga Therapist (C-IAYT) specialising in women's pelvic health and menstrual wellbeing.
+I've supported women around the world to reduce period pain through nervous system regulation, womb-focused yoga, and guided meditation.

-I've supported women around the world to reduce period pain through nervous system regulation, womb-focused movement, and guided meditation practices — and in this post I'm going to explain why meditation works for period pain, what to look for, and where to find it.
+In this post I'm going to explain why it works, what to look for, and where to find it.

 Why Guided Meditation Helps With Period Pain